If all pregnant women stopped smoking it is estimated that the number of infant deaths would decrease by 10%.1

 - Also, providers can take advantage of MDH's easy to use, brief intervention toolkit by clicking here.

 Pregnancy and Smoking

 Recent research in the patterns of brain development has shown a strong relationship between prenatal conditions and future development of abnormalities in youth.
 Not all abnormalities that develop over a lifetime are the result of prenatal negligence, but many abnormalities seem to have a connection with complications during gestation.
-One of the most dangerous behaviors an expecting mother can engage in is exposing her fetus to any of the 4000 chemicals in cigarette smoke, either directly or through secondhand smoke.
+One of the most dangerous behaviors an expecting mother can engage in is exposing her fetus to any of the thousands of chemicals in cigarette smoke, either directly or through secondhand smoke.

 - Roughly 22% of women in the United States use tobacco products and as many as 13-22% of them smoke while pregnant.1